Valve have announced the very Switch-like Steam Deck

 The touch-enabled LCD display will measure 7in across the diagonal (making it a fraction bigger than the default Switch's 6.2in screen), and will be capped at a 60Hz refresh rate.
 All very sensible given its size.
 It will, however, peak at a max brightness of 400cd/m2, which is surprisingly high.
 Indeed, given Valve's battery life rating of between 2-8 hours, I'd imagine you're definitely looking at the narrow end of that battery life range on max brightness, although we won't know for sure how it holds up at lower brightness levels until we're able to get one in our grubby, hungry mitts.

-It's a pretty large boy at 298x117x49mm (the Switch is just 173x102x144mm, by comparison), and its weight of approximately 669 grams makes it much heavier than its 297g Nintendo rival, too.
+It's a pretty large boy at 298x117x49mm (the Switch is just 239x102x28mm by comparison), and its weight of approximately 669 grams makes it much heavier than its 398g Nintendo rival, too.
 Still, IGN (who have the exclusive first look at the Steam Deck) seem pretty happy with it, so go and check out their hands on impressions if you want to know more.

 Valve are also making a special dock for the Deck (which I'm now dubbing the DeckDock) so you can connect it up to a gaming monitor and use just like a normal PC.
 You'll also be able to browse the web, install other PC software and all the usual productivity stuff, according to Valve.
 Heck, Valve even mention being able to install other game stores on it, too, those rascals.
 Alas, you'll have to buy it separately, as it's not going to be included as part of a bundle.